Steve-Fenton/stevefenton.co.uk/src/pages/blog/2021/11/query-pull-request-history-in-azure-devops-with-powershell-and-the-rest-api.md

 ## Get your pull requests

 We’ll assume we found the repository ID and it was `a00a0000-00aa-000a-a0aa-000aa0a00000`.
 We can now query the pull requests using the below script.
-In the example I have set the `searchCriteria.status` query parameter to look only at “completed” pull requests.
+In the example, I have set the `searchCriteria.status` query parameter to look only at “completed” pull requests.
 I am also using the `$top` query parameter to grab the last 500 pull requests.
 You can use both `$skip` and `$top` to effectively page through results, for example: `&$skip=100&$top=50`.

 You might see the below error, which can be solved by the PowerShell tip that follows…